cisagov/ScubaGear/baselines/exo.md

-- Impersonation protection checks, wherein a tool compares the sender’s address to the addresses of known senders to flag look-alike addresses, like `user@exmple.com` and `user@example.com`
+- Impersonation protection checks, wherein a tool compares the sender’s address to the addresses of known senders to flag look-alike addresses, like `user@exmple.com` and `user@example.com`.

-- User warnings, such as displaying a notice the first time a user receives an email from a new sender
+- User warnings, such as displaying a notice the first time a user receives an email from a new sender.

-- AI-based tools
+- Artificial Intelligence (AI)-based tools.

-Any product that meets the requirements outlined in this baseline policy group may be used.
-If the agency is using Exchange Online Protection (EOP), which is included in all Microsoft 365 subscriptions that contain Exchange Online mailboxes, see the following policy and section of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+Any product meeting the requirements outlined in this baseline policy group may be used.
+If the agency uses Exchange Online Protection (EOP), which is included in all Microsoft 365 subscriptions containing Exchange Online mailboxes, see the following policy and section of the CISA M365 Security Configuration Baseline for Defender for Office 365.